 Molly knew what he was doing, and he played it really loud.
 And I kid you not, the party slowly stopped.
 The party stopped.
 And especially the MDS people, the Mushroom dance people, they all came straight in and everybody milled around.
 And I had it twice [on the cassette] – it repeated – so it just came on twice.
 And by the time it finished the second time, people were just looking at me and smiling.

 Robert: Yothu Yindi loved it.

 Gavin: I always thought to myself, ‘I am going to remix ‘Treaty’ again one day, when the timing is right’.
-So, over the past year and a half I’ve been talking to Mushroom and Alan James, the band’s manager, and my manager Erin Jameson, about this project.
-I can’t tell you who is involved in terms of remixers yet, but we’ve got some of the biggest names in Australian music remixing.
-We want Aboriginal rappers too, so I guess you could say Razor is curating a remix package, around seven or eight across many genres, including a straight update of the Filthy Lucre remix.
+So, in 2015 and 2016, I talked to Mushroom and Alan James, the band’s manager, and my manager Erin Jameson, about this project.
+It's got some of the biggest names in Australian music remixing.
+We wanted Aboriginal rappers too, so I guess you could say Razor Recordings is curating a remix package, around seven or eight across many genres, including a straight update of the Filthy Lucre Remix.
 This project illustrates the timeless and worldly qualities of this song… that the sound of ceremony can go across hip hop, techno, house and more.
-It will be out in October.

 The original version of this article was published in 2016.
 The text was updated in 2023.

 Main image: musicians Robert Goodge (left) and Gavin Campbell (right).